Update: We last updated this article on July 8, 2025, with TCL 60 XE NXTPAPER and OUKITEL WP39 Pro

 - Charging: 25W wired

-Why Should You Buy: Four years of OS updates and Samsung’s great display and software make it an easy phone to recommend for most casual users.
+Why Should You Buy: Six years of updates and solid build quality make it a great phone for long-term usage

 - Price:$248